LAYER FILE PRESENTATION STANDARDS

 Symbology Options NOT supported:

-• Theming on Categories: using the Group Values option to combine 2 or more categories is NOT SUPPORTED
+• Theming on Categories: using the Group Values option to combine 2 or more categories is NOT SUPPORTED.
+While the layer will present in iMapBC, any grouped symbologies will un-group and display multiple identical symbols.

 • Theming categories using Advanced -> Symbol Levels is NOT SUPPORTED